IGNW/cisco-csr-ha-iac/README.md

 # Current State

-Two VPCs (East and West) have been established, along with VPC peering between and Instance_West of the CSR 1000v.
+Two VPCs (East and West) have been established, along with VPC peering between the two VPCs.
+Instance_West of the CSR 1000v has been stood up.
 (Note: Peering is not necessary for this phase but has been added in advance.)

 # TODO